with Jeremy Westcott –

 I believe we are called to be a Joshua generation.
 The Joshua generation will raise up and prepare the following (and final) generation to receive their full inheritance and to usher in the end time harvest, ready for Jesus’ return.

 We are fast approaching the end of this series on God’s Prophetic Timetable.
 It is based around the series I taught in Freedom Church during the spring and summer of 2011, and lays the groundwork for some of our more recent teaching both on this blog and elsewhere.
 The audio of those original sessions is available on our Apostolic Resources website.
+As we have noted elsewhere, some of the views we held at the time have been challenged by God in the intervening period but these blog posts (particularly #64-67) have been updated to reflect those changes (the audio recordings, of course, have not).

 In the closing posts of this series I want to look at 40 characteristics that mark out that Joshua generation, because many of us will be part of it.